Alex Saab: Local Committees for Supply and Production (CLAP)

 The Local Committees for Supply and Production (CLAP) programme, established in 2016, imports food for the poor in Venezuela in the context of the country's food shortages.
-Saab had sold food to Venezuela for more than US$200 million in a contract signed by President Nicolás Maduro through a registered company in Hong Kong, China.
+Saab had sold food to Venezuela for more than US$200 million in a contract signed by President Nicolás Maduro through a registered company in Hong Kong.
 On 23 August 2017, the former Venezuelan attorney general, Luisa Ortega Díaz, said Alex Saab was the co-owner of the Mexican firm supplying food to CLAP, Group Grand Limited, along with Álvaro Pulido and Rofolfo Reyes, who Ortega claimed was "presumably President Nicolás Maduro".
 The food supplies have been sold through Group Grand Limited for 112% more than the original price in Mexico.
 Saab would have met Pulido in 2012, when he was dedicated to supplying the Saab company, but this activity would have stopped doing it in 2014.

 In 2018, the Venezuela government began paying for the CLAP imports using its gold resources.
 The US Treasury said the government was pressuring miners to sell Saab gold at an inflated market rate.
 "The gold would be flown to the United Arab Emirates and Turkey.
 Saab's company, Mulberry, based in Turkey, allegedly would help facilitate payments for the selling of gold and goods back to Venezuelan clients."